Make Your Own Soap Without Lye (You’ll See What I Mean)

 This is why the title of the post includes the words “you'll see what I mean.”
 The lye work has been done for you already in making the melt and pour soap base.

-Why You'll Fall In Love With This Soap
+Why You'll Love This Soap

 There are simply so many reasons to love this soap.
 Let's count the ways, shall we?